Need to Modify Child Support Or Alimony?

 Whether you live in New York and are seeking to file for divorce or modify an existing divorce order, or if you reside in New Jersey and have questions about child support or custody, or alimony modifications in your divorce proceedings, KGG’s experienced team of family law attorneys are ready and available to help you at every stage of the process.

 We represent clients in Bergen County, NJ and Rockland County, NY and take pride in providing sound guidance for all of our valued clients.
-Contact us for a complimentary initial consultation today.
+Contact us for a consultation today.